Lramseyer/vaporview/README.md

 - Added feature to create custom signals as bit range
 - Added feature to split bit vector into individual bits
 - Updated to wellen 0.20.2
+- Updated License to AGPL-3.0
 - API
   - Added "reveal" option to waveformViewer.addVariable command
 - Fixed
   - Selecting multiple signals no longer moves the time marker
+  - Dragging the scrollbar now works even if the mouse pointer is offscreen
   - Right clicking on marker no longer brings up the wrong menu
   - Highlight zooming at the edge of the viewport now works as expected